dentsucreativeuk/dev-standards/Coding/Languages/PHP.md

 ## Differences between PHP and the General guidance

 ### Spacing and indentation
 The PSR 2 Coding Style Guide outlines that indentation of 4 spaces **must** be used, instead of tabs.
-This overrides the Whitespace [General coding standards](/Coding/General.md) on this aspect.
+This overrides the [General coding standards](/Coding/General.md) on this aspect.

 ## Exceptions
 The following exceptions from the PSR guidance are applicable:

 1. When working within environments or code older than PHP 7, the PSR 4 Autoloading standard will be considered **optional** only.
 A pseudo namespacing alternative for PHP 5.3 and older is detailed in PSR 1 under "Namespace and Class Names".
-2. The soft limit on line length in PSR 2 should be considered overidden by the Whitespace [General coding standards](/Coding/General.md), in which the 120 character limit **must not** be exceeded.
+2. The soft limit on line length in PSR 2 should be considered overidden by the [General coding standards](/Coding/General.md), in which the 120 character limit **must not** be exceeded.